How to Ensure You Have a Recovery Key

 Scenario #3: You do not have a recovery key and you have no verified devices

-If you followed scenario #2 above and found out that you have no verified devices, you need to reset your cryptographic identity on one of your devices.
-You can then use that device to set up recovery and verify your other devices.
+If you followed scenario #2 above and found out that you have no verified devices, you need to reset your digital identity on one of your devices.
+You can then use that device to get your recovery key and verify your other devices.

-To reset your cryptographic identity, please use the Element Web app or the Element X or Element Pro mobile apps.
-You can continue using any platform or app after you have reset the identity and setup of recovery.
+To reset your digital identity, use the Element Web app or the Element X or Element Pro mobile apps.
+Do not use Element Classic mobile apps.

 Element Web